Supershivam5/Python_Script_Project/README.md

 - 💾 Save and load notes
 - 🎨 Custom styling with Dosis font
 - ↔️ Split-pane interface for active and pinned notes
-- 🎯 Responsive design with rounded corners
+- 🎯 Responsive design with Sharp corners

 ## Technologies Used